 Deanne Macdonald | April 19th, 2021

 Let me give you an example to illustrate the point.
-With MRP (visit link), we know what we have to order to make what products, and what we have to order to create all of the sub-assemblies that go into the final product.
-While that data is at our fingertips MRP assumes infinite capacity and so doesn’t check to see if you have capacity on the floor to make the order.
+With MRP, we know what we have to order to make what products, and what we have to order to create all of the sub-assemblies that go into the final product.
+While all that data is at our fingertips, MRP assumes infinite capacity.
+This means it doesn’t check to see if you have capacity on the floor to make the order.
 In order to figure out what you can promise your customer and when, you have to do the research yourself.

 Getting this information may involve asking questions of one or more employees and may take several days.
 Even then, because the full manufacturing schedule is not consulted, you could be wildly off.
 This takes up unnecessary time and effort and can open the door to unhappy customers or lost sales.
 The customer wants an answer today, not two days from now.
 If you can’t give it to him, he very well may find someone who will.